Karaka-Management/Organization-Guide/Strategy/Business Plan.md

 ### Vision

-Orange Management tools are used by at least 1.000 organizations in 2023
+* **Early:** Orange Management solutions are used by at least 1.000 organizations/businesses in 2025
+* **Late:** Orange Management is one of the industry standard solution provider for organizations and businesses

 #### Goal